insarlab/PyAPS/README.md

 ### 1. Installation

-`pyaps3` is available on the `conda-forge` channel and PyPI.
+`pyaps3` is available on the [conda-forge](https://anaconda.org/conda-forge/pyaps3) channel, [PyPI](https://pypi.org/project/pyaps3/) and the main archive of the [Debian](https://tracker.debian.org/pkg/pyaps3) GNU/Linux OS.
 The released version can be installed via `conda` as:

 ```bash
 conda install -c conda-forge pyaps3